$37.94-$47.00 hourly / $6,575.46-$8,145.85 monthly / $78,905.52-$97,750.20 annual

 Education and Experience:

-Graduation from a recognized four-year college or university preferably with a major in computer information systems, management information systems, business administration, English (with a concentration in technical writing) or a related field.
+A bachelor's degree from a recognized college or university preferably with a major in management information systems, computer science, business administration, English (with a concentration in technical writing) or a related field.

 Our class specification generally describes the duties, responsibilities, and requirements characteristic of the position(s) within this job class.
 The duties, responsibilities, and requirements of a particular position within this class may vary from the duties of other positions within the class.